4awpawz/fusion.ssg/README.md

 ## Features

 - No initial project configuration is required.
-- DOMless and serverless, so builds are really very quick.
+- DOMless and serverless results in very quick build times.
-- Create HTML documents using markdown, HTML, tokens, components, JSON data sources and meta data.
+- HTML documents from markdown, HTML, tokens, components, JSON data sources and meta data.
 - Support for .tsx and .jsx components, including sand-boxed execution, and for .ts browser scripts.
 - Portfolio generation via collections.
 - package.json scripts provided for development and release builds.
 - CLI for one-off development and one-off release builds.
 - Base URL support for sites hosted in sub folders.
 - Works in progress for HTML documents that need to be ignored during release builds.
-- Blogging support, including categories and tags.
+- Blogging support, including multiple categories and tags.
 - Beautified HTML documents.

 ## Project Development